-About this Policy This policy explains when and why we collect personal information about our members and how we use it and how we keep it secure and your rights in relation to it
+About this Policy This policy explains when and why we collect personal information about our customers and subscribers and how we use it and how we keep it secure and your rights in relation to it

 We may collect, use and store your personal data, as described in this Data Processing Policy and as described when we collect data from you.